 Thanks to an introduction from the adviser who is guiding us on the restoration of our arboretum, Tom Stuart-Smith we have been in contact with Martin Gardner at the Royal Botanic Garden Edinburgh who is managing a programme to preserve species of threatened conifers from around the world.
 As conifers grow well at Eastnor, and we have a fine collection from the 19th century planting of Charles, 3rd Earl Somers, we have been lucky enough to be asked to plant a number of young trees grown from the seeds recovered from trees at risk as an outstation of the main botanic garden, making Eastnor part of a network of over 150 sites across the UK and Ireland contributing to this conservation effort.

-In the attached image, Tom Christian is shown measuring the growth of a thriving specimen of Abies cilicica sub species cilicica which was planted last year and has enjoyed the recent combination of spring rain and summer sun.
-Details of the species and how it is threatened can be found on http://threatenedconifers.rbge.org.uk/taxa/details/abies-cilicica-subsp.-cilicica.
+Tom Christian is shown measuring the growth of a thriving specimen of Abies Cilicia sub species Cilicia which was planted last year and has enjoyed the recent combination of spring rain and summer sun.
+Details of the species and how it is threatened can be found on https://threatenedconifers.rbge.org.uk/taxa/details/abies-cilicica-subsp.-cilicica.
 Tom works closely with Martin Gardner and is Project Officer with the National Tree Collections of Scotland & the iCONic Project and has selected the trees for Eastnor, based on his observations of what has grown well here in the past.
 They are about to embark on a collecting trip to Japan, so perhaps we will benefit from the results of the trip in due course.
 They can be followed on the iCONic website mentioned above.

 As over a third of the world’s conifers are under threat of extinction in the wild, it is a privilege for us to be able to join this ambitious conservation project, even though we are some distance from its epicentre in Scotland.
 Also, as I have also had many happy visits to Syria in the past and used to be a director of the British Syrian Society, I am delighted to be able to preserve an element of Syria’s natural heritage in what should be a safer place.